kubernetes101/kubecon2022/README.md

 ## View Fluent Bit Logs

+Fluent Bit is a log processor and forwarder that allows you to collect log events from different sources and deliver them to different backends

 > Fluent Bit is set to forward logs to stdout for debugging
 >
 > Fluent Bit can be configured to forward to different services including Grafana Cloud or Azure Log Analytics